Shoe polish: Before the twentieth century

-Details of the operation of Day & Martin in 1842 reveal that the blacking they produced was in two forms, bottled liquid, and a thick paste which was available in either small wide-mouthed stone tubs, slabs wrapped in oiled paper, or in "circular tin-boxes, about three inches in diameter, and half or three-quarters of an inch thick".
-Tinned blacking paste was at this time exclusively for army use.
-The text states, "Yet, as the soldier’s boots or shoes must to some extent emulate the brightness and glitter of the boots of those who pay for battles instead of fighting them, a portable blacking apparatus is provided."
-This confirms the tins as polish rather than dubbin.
+Details of the operation of Day & Martin in 1842 reveal that the blacking they produced was in two forms, bottled liquid, and a thick paste which was available in either small wide-mouthed stone tubs, slabs wrapped in oiled paper, or in "circular tin-boxes, about three inches in diameter, and half or three-quarters of an inch thick.".
+Tinned blacking paste was at this time exclusively for army use: "[…] a bottle of liquid blacking would be rather a burden […] yet, as the soldier's boots or shoes must to some extent emulate the brightness and glitter of the boots of those who pay for battles instead of fighting them, a portable blacking apparatus is provided.".

 In 1832, James S. Mason of Philadelphia began the commercial production of shoe blacking and inks.
-In 1851, James S. Mason & Co. constructed a building at 138/140 Front St. where ultimately ten million boxes were produced annually, to hold tins of blacking produced by two hundred employees.
-Later, tins of blacking were labeled as Mason Shoe Polish.
-This business ceased operation in 1919 and the building was razed in 1973.
+In 1851, James S. Mason & Co. constructed a building where 200 employees would produce 10 million boxes to hold blacking product tins annually.
+The tins would eventually be labeled, Mason Shoe Polish.
+This business shuttered in 1919 and the building was razed in 1973.

-Other early leather preserving products included the Irish brand Punch, which was first made in 1851.
-In 1889, an English man by the name of William Edward Wren, started making shoe polishes and dubbin under the brand name Wren's.
-In just 3 years, he won the “First in the Field – First Award Leather Trades Exhibition 1892″ award which was awarded by the Leather Trades Exhibition held in Northampton, the centre of Britain’s boot making industry.
-This signified the importance and prestige of the exhibition in the trade and was a recognition of Wren's quality.
-In 1890 the Kroner Brothers established EOS, a shoe polish factory in Berlin, which serviced the Prussian military.
-It finally closed in 1934 when the Nazis forbade Jews to operate a business.
-The German brand, Erdal, went on sale in 1901.
+In 1851, the Irish brand Punch was introduced as another leather preserving product.

+In 1889, William Edward Wren, started making shoe polishes and dubbin in England under the brand name Wren's.
+The company was awarded the First in the Field – First Award at the 1892 Leather Trades Exhibition in Northampton.
+A 1947 advertisement for Wren's would claim that William Wren originated the first wax polish in 1889.
+The advertisement was endorsed with the Royal Warrant, giving the claim creditability.

-Prior to 1906, shoe polish was not well known as a purchasable product, nor was it particularly sophisticated.
-While sales were not especially high, a few brands, like Nugget, were available in the UK during the 19th century.
-The practice of shining people’s shoes gradually caught on and soon many shoeshine boys in city streets were offering shoe shines using a basic form of shoe polish along with a polishing cloth.
+In 1890, the Kroner Brothers established EOS, a shoe polish factory in Berlin that serviced the Prussian military.
+It was closed in 1934 when the Nazis forbade Jews to operate a business.